 The nurse staffing ratio is a controversial issue in the health sector, as hospitals reduce nurse levels to slash costs and boost profit margins.
-However nurses are now fighting back, saying that sharply increased work levels affects the quality of caregiving.
+However, nurses are now fighting back, saying that sharply increased work levels affects the quality of caregiving.
 Let’s take a closer look at the relationship between nurse-patient ratios and patient outcomes.

 Some voices are calling for mandated nurse to patient ratios to tackle this problem.

 Danny Chun, the spokesman for the Illinois Health and Hospital Association, says mandated ratios are a bad idea.

 “It’s a deeply flawed, inflexible, rigid approach to setting staffing levels that does not improve quality, safety or outcomes, but in fact would adversely affect patients,” he claims.

 Others insist that such ratios are necessary to provide a baseline figure and bring all healthcare organizations on the same level.

 Patient Outcomes and Nurse Staffing Ratios

 American federal regulation 42CFR 482.23(b) states that healthcare organizations should have an “adequate number of nurses” to provide patients with the care they need.
 There is no established figure in this law, which is why it’s been such a hot topic lately.